-The Historic Preservation Plan is being developed concurrently with the Design Guidelines for the Las Palmas Local Landmark District and the South 17th Street Commercial District.
+The Historic Preservation Plan is being developed concurrently with the Design Standards for the Las Palmas Local Landmark District and the Design Guidelines for the South 17th Street Commercial District.
 The Historic Preservation Plan analyzes the existing condition of historic preservation in McAllen and recommends a set of action items and complementary planning tools to further the historic preservation goals of the city.